How Rich is Dr. Dre?

-Dr. Dre is among the richest celebrities who grew up poor.
-He knew the value of hard work and dedication from a young age, though.
-See how this music mogul amassed his vast empire over the last four decades.
+Hip-hop king and business mogul Dr. Dre is among the richest celebrities who grew up poor.
+He knew the value of hard work and dedication from a young age and used this drive to amass a vast empire over the last four decades.

 It’s unclear how much Dre earned from the film, but he released “Compton” — his first album in 16 years — days before the film hit theaters, and the well-timed move boosted U.S. sales to 295,000 units in its first week.

-Dr. Dre’s $830 million net worth is apparent by his lavish taste in real estate.
-In 2014 — shortly after he sold Beats to Apple — he dropped $40 million on a nearly four acre estate previously owned by Tom Brady and Gisele Bundchen in the swanky Brentwood, Calif., neighborhood of Los Angeles.
+Dr. Dre’s net worth is apparent by his lavish taste in real estate.
+In 2014 — shortly after he sold Beats to Apple — he dropped $40 million on a nearly four-acre estate previously owned by Tom Brady and Gisele Bundchen in the swanky Brentwood, Calif., neighborhood of Los Angeles.

-One year later, the rapper and his wife Nicole Threatt sold their 9,696 sq. ft.
+One year later, the rapper and his then-wife Nicole Young sold their 9,696 sq. ft.
 Hollywood Hills home for $32 million, which was nearly double the $15.4 million they paid in 2011.
 He also reportedly owns a $4.8 million 8,842 sq. ft. beachfront property in Malibu and a $2.4 million 13,748 sq. ft. home in Woodland Hills.

 Following their divorce, Young walked away with a massive $100 million settlement, acquiring more than one-fifth of the rap icon’s fortune and roughly half of his liquid assets.